eldu/eldu.github.io/_posts/2018-03-15-intro-to-processing.md

 <!-- more -->

-I led 2-part workshops to teach artists and first-time programmers to create a design in Processing that they would tun into a wearable artwork.
+I led 2-part workshops to teach artists and first-time programmers to create a design in Processing that they would turn into a wearable artwork.

 ### Slides
 - [Part A: Processing Unique methods/style, creating shapes and shape properties, conditionals and loops](https://docs.google.com/presentation/d/1Tu_Hzh7dqmvqsk_4U5XOG6AM3HeP-B4T4SI7wARe18g/edit?usp=sharing)